 Currently, CCU is a public company whose shares are traded on the stock markets of Chile and the New York Stock Exchange.
 Its principal shareholders are Quiñenco S.A., a holding of the Luksic family, and Heineken Chile Ltda, who, through Inversiones y Rentas S.A., have 60% ownership of the Company.
 The remaining shares are divided between ADR’s (14.7%) and other minority shareholders (25.3%).

-The Company´s principal licensing, distribution and / or and joint venture agreements include Heineken Brouwerijen B.V., Anheuser-Busch Incorporated, PepsiCo Inc., Seven-up International, Schweppes Holdings Limited, Société des Produits Nestlé S.A., Pernod Ricard Chile S.A., Watt´s S.A., and Coors Brewing Company.
+The Company’s principal licensing, distribution and / or joint venture agreements include Heineken Brouwerijen B.V., PepsiCo Inc., Seven-up International, Schweppes Holdings Limited, Société des Produits Nestlé S.A., Pernod Ricard Chile S.A., Promarca S.A.
+(Watt’s) and Coors Brewing Company.